-LED Mode Description

-Power Solid green The router is powered on.

-Power No light The router is powered off.
+LED Mode Description Power Solid green The router is powered on.
+No light The router is powered off.
+Solid yellow When powered on: the router is being loaded; when loaded: a malfunction of the router.
 Solid green The Internet connection is on.
 Internet Blinking green The WAN interface is active (upstream or downstream traffic).

-Solid green The router's WLAN is on.

-WLAN Blinking green The WLAN interface is active (upstream or downstream traffic).
+Solid yellow The Internet connection is off.
+Solid green WLAN Blinking green The router's WLAN is on.
+Blinking green The WLAN interface is active (upstream or downstream traffic).
 LAN 1-4 Solid green A device (computer) is connected to the relevant port, the connection is on.

-LAN 1-4 Blinking green The LAN port is active (upstream or downstream traffic).
+Blinking green The LAN port is active (upstream or downstream traffic).